 Conversions will be carried out in accordance with the formula below and Shares will be issued and rounded to two or more decimal places.
-Conversions from Class A, Class B or Class C into Class I Shares or the contrary are also permitted provided that the conditions to subscribe and hold the Class of Shares into which the conversion is contemplated are met and provided that Class I remains reserved to institutional investors.
+Unless otherwise described for each sub-fund in the relevant section of Appendix I, conversions from Class A, Class B or Class C into Class I Shares or the contrary are also permitted provided that the conditions to subscribe and hold the Class of Shares into which the conversion is contemplated are met and provided that Class I remains reserved to Institutional Investors.
 Conversions between Class A, Class B and Class C are permitted.